hvnguyen57/hackharvard/README.md

-# Solar-Estimate.com
+# SolarUpWith.Us

-Solar-Estimate.com offers a free solar calculator that can provide you with an estimate of solar panel installation costs and potential savings.
+SolarUpWith.Us offers a free solar calculator that can provide you with an estimate of solar panel installation costs and potential savings.
 It takes into account factors such as your location, roof type, and energy usage.